mmoran0032/essentials/README.md

 ./configure && make -j 9 && sudo make install
 ```
 Your two SNES controllers can be used for the input.
 You'll want to check that
-the input can actually be read with
+the input can actually be read (for all required controllers) with
 ```
 sudo chmod 666 /dev/input/js0
 jstest /dev/input/js0